Orchestra has a ‘per stakeholder’ charging model, so that companies only pay for what they use (reflective of the value received).

 Administrator and service provider accounts (such as those for your lawyers and accountants) do not count as paid stakeholders.

-A stakeholder is any person or entity who holds an outstanding security in your company (shares, nominee shares, options, ESOP, convertible note, or shareholder loan).
+An investor is any person or entity who holds an outstanding security in your company, including: shares, nominee shares, convertible notes, SAFEs, shareholder loans, etc.

-If there are any entities that are part of one or more security, they will only be counted towards your stakeholder total once.
-Orchestra also excludes any historical stakeholders from this count (eg. a shareholder who has since sold all their shareholdings).
+Orchestra excludes any historical shareholders from the count (eg. a shareholder who has since sold all their shareholdings).

-If an investor is a shareholder under their name as an individual (eg. Bob Clarke), but also has a shareholding under a separate company entity they're also part of (eg. Bob Clarke's Lightbulbs Limited), then they would be counted as two separate stakeholders.
+If an investor is a shareholder under their name as an individual (eg. Bob Clarke), but also has a shareholding under a separate company entity they're also a part of (eg. Bob Clarke's Trumpets Limited), then they will be counted as two separate shareholders.